How long does probate take?

 Regardless of whether you’re preparing to apply for probate or have already submitted an application and are waiting for a decision, the experienced probate solicitors at Freeman Jones Legal can make this process easier.

-To provide a comprehensive answer to ‘How long does probate take?’, it’s important to explain the stages of obtaining probate.
+To provide a comprehensive answer, it’s important to explain the stages of obtaining probate.
 Issues at any of these can only prolong the process, so it’s worth becoming familiar with each step before you start the application.

 Pre-application steps